Jie of Xia: Jie's cuisine

 A great deal of effort was spent on Jie's cuisine and his requirements.
-Vegetables had to come from the northwest, fish had to be from the East Sea, seasonings and sauces had to come from ginger that grew in the south, sea salt had to come from the north.
+Vegetables had to come from the northwest, fish had to be from the East Sea, seasonings and sauces had to come from ginger that grew in the south, and sea salt had to come from the north.
 Several hundred people were employed just to supply Jie with his meals.
 Anyone that got his meal wrong was beheaded.

 Jie was also a known alcoholic, but he did not drink regular wine.
-He drank a type of pure alcohol wine (清醇).
+He drank a specific type of high-quality wine (清醇).
 The people working for him who could not supply this drink were killed.
 Many people died because of this.
-And while he was drinking wine it was required that he ride on someone's back like a horse.
+While he was drinking wine it was also required that he ride on someone's back like a horse.

 In one incident Jie was riding the back of a top chancellor like a horse.
 After a while the chancellor was tired to the point that he could no longer crawl or move.
-He asked Emperor Jie to spare him.
+He asked King Jie to spare him.
 Jie immediately dragged him out to be executed.
-Another chancellor, Guan Longfeng (關龍逢), told the emperor that he was losing the trust of his people along with the Xia dynasty's rivers and mountains (江山).
+Another chancellor, Guan Longfeng (關龍逢), told the king that he was losing the trust of his people along with the Xia dynasty's rivers and mountains (江山).
 After yelling at Guan, he too was dragged out to be killed.

-Collapse of the Xia Dynasty
+Collapse of the Xia dynasty

 The rise of Shang

-The Xia Dynasty held suzerainty over a number of kingdoms, one of which was the Kingdom of Shang.
+The Xia dynasty held suzerainty over a number of kingdoms, one of which was the Kingdom of Shang.
 During Jie's reign, Shang grew in power, initially at the expense of Xia's other vassals.
-A person by the name of Zi Lü was able to win many supporters from as many as 40 smaller kingdoms.
-Tang of Shang recognized that Jie mistreated the people and used this as a way to convince other supporters.
-In one speech Tang of Shang said that creating chaos is not something he wanted, but given the terror of Jie, he has to follow the Mandate of Heaven and use this opportunity to overthrow Xia.
-He also pointed out that even Jie's own military generals would not obey his orders.
+A person by the name of Zi Lü (履子) was able to win many supporters from as many as 40 smaller kingdoms.
+Zi, who became known as Tang of Shang, recognized that Jie mistreated the people and used this as a way to convince other supporters.
+In one speech Tang of Shang said that creating chaos is not something he wanted, but given the terror of Jie, he has to follow the Mandate of Heaven and use this opportunity to overthrow the Xia.
+He also pointed out that even Jie's own generals would not obey his orders.

 In the 15th year of Jie's reign, Tang of Shang began moving Lü (履) to the capital Bo.
 About two years later Shang sent his minister Yi Yin as an envoy to Jie.
 Yi remained in the Xia capital for about three years, before returning to Shang.